An effective way of increasing your chances of getting adequate rest is by getting a mini workout before bedtime.

 Why is Alcohol Bad for Sleep?

-Alcohol reduces sleep onset latency, which is the time it takes for you to fall asleep (or more accurately, pass out).
+Alcohol reduces sleep onset latency, which is the time it takes to fall asleep (or, more accurately, pass out).
 As you develop tolerance to alcohol’s sedative effects, you may need to drink more to achieve the same sleep-inducing effect.

-As the sedative effect of alcohol diminishes, you experience a “rebound effect.”
+As the sedative effect of alcohol diminishes, you experience a rebound effect.
 This is where the body transitions from deep to light sleep, causing more awakenings during the remainder of your sleep.
 In most cases, people don’t even remember these awakenings, but they can significantly affect sleep quality.

-In general, alcohol can have the following effects on your sleep:
+Alcohol can have the following effects on your sleep:

-- Increased risk for sleep-disordered breathing and snoring, as alcohol relaxes the muscles throat, head and neck, causing these muscles to collapse during sleep.
+- Increased risk for sleep-disordered breathing and snoring, as alcohol relaxes the muscles, throat, head, and neck, causing these muscles to collapse during sleep.

-- Higher risk of parasomnia, which includes sleepwalking and sleep eating.
+- Higher risk of parasomnia, which includes sleepwalking and sleep-eating.